DrKGD/ArchDotFiles/.config/nvim/README.md

 - Easy 'profile-based' customizability via the ./lua/setup/profile.lua file
 	- Plugins are the same, configuration may differ!
 - `Plug and Edit`: installation should be as easy as cloning this repo.
+- Reload-ready: bind `launch.sh` to system aliases, edit configuration, reload nvim with `:DDRestart` or `:DDKeep`
 - i3 centric configuration, thus meaning the configuration was written with tiling window managers in mind.

 ## Overview of plugins